dblock/code.dblock.org/_posts/2015/2015-05-23-what-does-a-cto-do.markdown

 >
 > I have been watching our increasingly strong Engineering team and am so happy to see it be totally self-sufficient and autonomous and really driving the company forward when it comes to software delivery, technology, etc. I am also excited about a newly forming product organization.
 >
 > I am a bit less needed around day-to-day code things, which probably means we're on the right track!
 And I have the luxury of having a bit more time to focus on new things, and am in a really privileged place where I know the company inside-out.
-I have a strong feeling that there're a lot of things I could be doing as CTO that I am not doing today that could make *your* job a lot easier.
+I have a strong feeling that there are a lot of things I could be doing as CTO that I am not doing today that could make *your* job a lot easier.
 It could be meeting with customers, or something else, I want to find out!
 Two questions:
 >
 >  - What are the outcomes you are looking to achieve in *your* position in 2015?
 >  - For any such outcome, is there anything *I* can do to help you achieve it?